 We continue by describing the technical contributions behind the results outlined above.

 \paragraph{FPT approximation algorithm.} Let $R$ be a finite commutative ring.
-By combining iterative compression with an FPT branching step and some algebraic rewriting, we can reduce $\minlin{2}{R}$ to a version with \emph{simple} instances: here all binary equations are of the form $x = r \cdot y$ for some $r \in R$, while all unary equations are crisp and of the form $x = r$ for some $r \in R$.
-Observe that binary equations are homogeneous, so the all-zero assignment satisfies them, with the only obstacle being the unary equations enforcing non-zero values.
+By iterative compression and branching, we can reduce $\minlin{2}{R}$ to a version with \emph{simple} instances: all binary equations are of the form $x = r \cdot y$ with $r \in R$ and all unary equations are crisp (i.e. undeletable) and of the form $x = r$ for some $r \in R$.
+Observe that the binary equations are homogeneous, so the all-zero assignment satisfies them, with the only obstacle being the unary equations.